Bitten Written’s Fantasy Food Tour of Folkestone

 “After a few visits here, I started to think about moving down to Folkestone.
 In fact, Polly, at The Folkestone Wine Company and I joked about it but it soon became a serious thought.
 I needed to know that I wouldn’t get bored here.
 I knew that they would be my local restaurant, but then I discovered all these other places too.
 And no, I’m not bored at all!

 “Next on the tour is the Harbour Arm.
-I met Gianni and Dr Legumes pretty early on in my life here in Folkestone.
-And Cherry from Custom was fantastic when she was there.
 The food coming out of the Lighthouse Champagne Bar at the end of the Arm is amazing.
 Simon was cooking, really great French bistro style food, and the seafood medley cooked in baking parchment with white wine was stunning.
 The Harbour Arm is such a stunning location, and seeing everything that the team are doing there to make that a destination for food and entertainment is just fantastic to watch.
 That’s been building for the past 5 or 6 years, even before Folkestone town centre itself has got jiggy with the food scene.
 The Harbour Arm has been a great flag-waver and pioneer of the food and drink scene in Folkestone and showing that the appetite is there for residents and visitors alike.”

 The Old High Street